-The virus itself cannot be treated but a person’s immune system usually clears HPV from the body within two years without having caused any health problems.
+The virus itself cannot be treated, but a person’s immune system usually clears HPV from the body within 2 years without having caused any health problems.
 However, sometimes the virus is not cleared from the body and can cause disease.
 Treatments exist for the diseases that are caused by HPV.
 Genital warts can be removed with medication or treated by a health professional.
 Cervical cancer can be treated if diagnosed early; therefore, it is important for women to get regular Pap tests in order to identify problems before severe complications develop.

 Because HPV is transmitted through sexual contact, it can be completely avoided by abstaining from sex.
 If you are sexually active, try to maintain a long-term and mutually monogamous relationship with an uninfected partner.
 Condoms can greatly reduce the risk of contracting HPV but because HPV can infect areas not covered by condoms, they do not completely protect against infection.